Lukasrom96/Amazon-Review-Scraper-2024/README.md

 To use the script, certain prerequisites are required.
 A complete guide is provided in the above notebook.

-*The Script is designed for german Amazon and is also commented in german.
+*The script is designed for german amazon and is also commented in german.
 If you have questions or need a translation message me on LinkedIn: https://de.linkedin.com/in/lukas-rommel-8917502aa*